Materials-Consortia/OPTIMADE/optimade.rst

   The default is 1, i.e., every value in the range indicated by :field:`start` and :field:`stop` is included in the slice.
   Hence, a value of 2 denotes a slice of every second value in the array.

-For example, for the array `["a", "b", "c", "d", "e", "f", "g", "h", "i", "j"]` the slice object `{"start": 1, "end": 7, "step": 3}` refers to the items `["b", "e", "h"]`.
+For example, for the array :val:`["a", "b", "c", "d", "e", "f", "g", "h", "i", "j"]` the slice object :val:`{"start": 1, "end": 7, "step": 3}` refers to the items :val:`["b", "e", "h"]`.

 Furthermore, we also define the following special markers:

-- The "end-of-data-marker" is this exact JSON: :val:`["PARTIAL-DATA-END", [""]]`.
+- The *end-of-data-marker* is this exact JSON: :val:`["PARTIAL-DATA-END", [""]]`.
-- A "reference-marker" is this exact JSON: :val:`["PARTIAL-DATA-REF", ["<url>"]]`, where :val:`"<url>"` is to be replaced with a URL being referenced.
+- A *reference-marker* is this exact JSON: :val:`["PARTIAL-DATA-REF", ["<url>"]]`, where :val:`"<url>"` is to be replaced with a URL being referenced.
-- A "next-marker" is this exact JSON: :val:`["PARTIAL-DATA-NEXT", ["<url>"]]`, where :val:`"<url>"` is to be replaced with the target URL for the next link.
+- A *next-marker* is this exact JSON: :val:`["PARTIAL-DATA-NEXT", ["<url>"]]`, where :val:`"<url>"` is to be replaced with the target URL for the next link.

 There is no requirement on the syntax or format of the URLs provided in these markers.
 The data provided via the URLs MUST be the JSON lines partial data format, i.e., the markers cannot be used to link to partial data provided in other formats.
 The markers have been deliberately designed to be valid JSON objects but *not* valid OPTIMADE property values.
 Since the OPTIMADE list data type is defined as a list of values of the same data type or :val:`null`, the above markers cannot be encountered inside the actual data of an OPTIMADE property.

-    Implementation note: the unusual string values for the markers should make it possible to, with a high level of precision, determine lines that do not need further processing for potential reference-markers via a pre-scanning step just on the raw JSON text data (or, alternatively, by hooking into the string parser used by the JSON parser to trigger the additional processing only when these strings are detected).
+  **Implementation note:** the recognizable string values for the markers should make it possible to, with a high level of precision, determine lines that do not need to be further processed for reference-markers by prescreening the raw JSON text data lines for the relevant string (alternatively, this screening can be done by the string parser used by the JSON parser).
-    This should help performance when parsing partial data with only occasional reference-markers.
+  The undelying design idea is that for lines that have reference-markers, the time it takes to process the data structure to locate the markers should be negliable compared to the time it takes to resolve and handle the large data they reference.
+  Hence, the most relevant optimization is to avoid spending time processing data structures to find markers for lines where there are none.

 The full response MUST be valid `JSON Lines <https://jsonlines.org/>`__ that adheres to the following format: